DIY Home Office & Desk Tour: A Complete Guide

 Most people get hung up with tons of desk accessories, especially if you have a spouse or roommates.
 Did you buy a new laptop but keep the old one “just in case?”
 While it’s a good idea to have a backup, it’s easy for multiple systems to be tossed in a corner or closet.

-This part of the home office DIY tour focuses on gathering together all of your devices, such as computer monitors, laptops, towers, and keyboards.
+This part of the work from home desk setup focuses on gathering together all of your devices, such as computer monitors, laptops, towers, and keyboards.
 Toss in any mice you have and whatever else you might need for a traditional office setup.

 If you’re not using them, please reformat the drives to get rid of all the information they include.
 From there, you can sell them or donate them.
 Many people sell them to get a little extra money in their pockets.
 However, if you know a non-profit in need, give your laptop/device to be helpful.